is actor-speak for having an unscripted fit of laughter onstage, so-called because the worst time to have the giggles is when one is playing a corpse

 - Also, take a look at guest Brad Pitt in this.

-- Became a Running Gag during the filming.
+- It even became a Running Gag during the filming.
 Whenever someone slipped up and corpsed during the scene, in the next take Matthew Perry would make the same mistake, making everyone laugh again.

 - Apparently, the ladies of Hot In Cleveland had a running contest to see who would be the first to make Betty White corpse.
 Of course, since Betty is a sitcom vet who has been doing this for fifty years, this is a rather tall order.
 Nothing made it into the actual episodes, but the blooper reel shows that Jane Leeves won.